On the test I will update the firmware in BDCOM P3310C, firmware can be taken here:

 Let’s switch to the privileged mode and look at the contents of the file system of the device:

-Make a copy of the firmware file to the tftp server:
+Let’s make a copy of the tiger.blob file, the startup-config configuration and the Switch.bin firmware on the tftp server:

 copy flash tftp 192.168.1.2